Skip to main content

 Fort Beekenburg lies on a rocky outcrop next to the Caracas Bay east of the city of Willemstad, on the Caribbean island of Curaçao in the Dutch Antilles.

-Later Curaçao was again returned to the Dutch.
-Fort Beekenburg then served as a military outpost until the mid 19th century after which it was dismantled.
+Later, Curaçao was returned to the Dutch, and Fort Beekenburg served as a military outpost until the mid-19th century, after which it was dismantled.
+Between 1927 and 2005, the fort was off-limits because the surrounding area was owned and used by an oil company.

-Between 1927 and 2005 the fort was inaccessible as the surrounding area was owned and used by an oil company.
-At present Fort Beekenburg is freely accessible and you can climb all the way to the top of the tower.
+Today, Fort Beekenburg is freely accessible, and visitors can climb to the top of the tower.
 It is my favorite fort on Curaçao due to its appearance and location.
-On a hill nearby there is also a beautiful, abandoned and also freely accessible, 19th century building, which was used as a quarantine hospital.
-So Fort Beekenburg is really worth a visit.
+Nearby, on a hill, there's a beautiful, abandoned 19th-century building that served as a quarantine hospital and is also freely accessible.
+Visiting Fort Beekenburg is definitely worthwhile.

 Gallery